neutrinoceros/gpgi/README.md

 ds = ds.sorted(axes=(1, 0))
 ```

-Use the `Dataset.is_sorted` method to check wether particles are already sorted without
+Use the `Dataset.is_sorted` method to check whether particles are already sorted without
 performing the sort. `Dataset.is_sorted` accepts an `axes` argument just like `Dataset.sorted`.
 This is useful for testing and comparative purposes.